-In some cases, an assignor's failure to perform its lease covenants (such as a covenant to maintain the premises or common areas) will permit the tenant to raise a defense to subsequent payment of rent or to assert a right of recoupment or set-off in reduction of its subsequent rental obligation.
-This Act recognizes that unless the tenant has made an enforceable agreement not to assert such a claim or defense, the tenant may raise such a claim or defense in the event that the assignee attempts to collect rents from the tenant under this Act.
+In some cases, an assignor's failure to make full performance its lease covenants (such as a covenant to maintain the premises or common areas) will permit the tenant to raise a defense to subsequent payment of rent or to assert a right of recoupment or set-off against its subsequent rental obligation.
+This Act recognizes that unless the tenant has made an enforceable agreement not to assert such a claim or defense, the tenant may, to the extent permitted under law other than the Act, raise such a claim or defense in the event that the assignee attempts to collect rents from the tenant under this Act.

-In many transactions, mortgage lenders may require tenants to execute a subordination, nondisturbance and attornment agreement (SNDA) agreement in which the tenant agrees not to assert against the lender any claims or defenses arising out of the landlord's nonperformance.
+In many transactions, mortgage lenders may require tenants to execute a subordination, nondisturbance and attornment agreement (SNDA) agreement in which the tenant agrees not to assert against the lender any claims or defenses arising out of the landlord's performance or nonperformance of its obligations.
 Subsection (b) recognizes the enforceability of such waiver agreements.

-3. Receivership.
-A tenant that pays rents expects that the assignor/landlord will apply some portion of those rents to the payment of real property taxes, insurance, and property maintenance.
-If the assignee begins collecting rents from tenants after the assignor's default (without obtaining the appointment of a receiver or becoming a mortgagee in possession), subsection (a) does not impose a general obligation on the assignee to apply such rents to the costs of operating and preserving the property.
+3. Receivership or other relief.
+A tenant that pays rents expects that the assignor/landlord will apply some portion of those rents to pay real property taxes, insurance, and maintenance expenses.
+In many cases, some portion of the rents may be attributable specifically to the cost of paying or reimbursing the payment of these expenses.

+If the assignee begins collecting rents from tenants after the assignor's default (without obtaining the appointment of a receiver or becoming a mortgagee in possession), subsection (a) does not impose a general obligation on the assignee to apply such rents to the costs of operating and preserving the real property.
 Nevertheless, the assignor may fail to pay such costs, especially if enforcement of the assignment of rents has divested the assignor of control over the rents.
 In this circumstance, the expectations of a tenant can be significantly frustrated, particularly if the nonperformance of the assignor's maintenance significantly compromises the tenant's operations.
-Subsection (c) recognizes that such a tenant could seek the appointment of a receiver, if the tenant can demonstrate that the nonpayment of expenses of operating and preserving the real property has threatened the tenant's interest in the real property.